datalad-handbook/book/docs/basics/101-136-filesystem.rst

 accidentally saved into Git, and *need* to get out of the dataset history.
 The command ``git-filter-repo <path-specification> --force`` will "filter-out", i.e., remove all files **but the ones specified** in ``<path-specification>`` from the dataset's history.
-An advanced chapter in the online version of the handbook shows an example invocation.
+An advanced chapter in the online-handbook shows an example invocation.

 .. index::